ZOLGENSMA is a one-time-only intravenous infusion

 To manage potential elevations in hepatic aminotransferases, all patients should receive systemic corticosteroids, equivalent to oral prednisolone at 1 mg/kg/day, beginning 24 hours before ZOLGENSMA infusion and continuing for a minimum of 30 days.

-In addition to initiating the corticosteroid regimen, ensure patients have been tested for the presence of anti-AAV9 antibodies and assessed for baseline liver function, platelet count, and troponin-I levels.
+In addition to initiating the corticosteroid regimen, ensure patients have been tested for the presence of anti-AAV9 antibodies and assessed for baseline liver function, complete blood count (including hemoglobin and platelet count), and creatinine and troponin-I levels.

 Step 4: Prepare and infuse ZOLGENSMA.